QTI Converter Online: Word, PDF, and CSV to QTI Files

 - Multiple response (checkboxes)

-- True / false
+- True or false

 - Short answer

-- Fill in the blank (cloze)
+- Fill in the blank

-- Essay / extended response
+- Essay or extended response

 How to use it

-- Review the parsed questions.
 Formswrite shows every question it extracted with the correct answer marked.
 Fix any mistakes inline.

-- Import into your LMS.
 See the per-LMS steps below.

 Importing the QTI file into your LMS